Isaac

 In the winter of 1821, a boy named Isaac Tange was born in a coastal town on the North Sea, Vrouwenpolder, in the United Kingdom of The Netherlands.
 Ten years later, on June 17, 1831, government officials took him to the Ommerschans slave labor camp in the forested North-East, 163 miles away.
-Isaac’s life shows how undignified and disingenuous modern historiography is; how delusionally unexplored the systematic, global abuse of innocent civilians.
+What happened there, to Isaac and so many others, shows how undignified and disingenuous modern historiography is; how delusionally unexplored the systematic, international abuse of innocent civilians.

 On that day in 1831, officials not only took Isaac but also his 11-year-old brother Arij Tange and their 56-year-old father, David Tange.
 Mother Maria, in her early forties, and four-year-old little Maria were left behind.
 Their fate remains unknown as no further trace of them has been found in archives by the two researchers cited below.